jht1493/ICM-2020-Code/weeks/03_interaction.md

 ## Ex 3.2 Bouncing animation

-To have the circle animate in a horizontally back and forth on the canvas we introduce a variable, `circleXspeed`, that controls the direction of the animation.
+To have the circle animate horizontally back and forth on the canvas we introduce a variable, `circleXspeed`, that controls the direction of the animation.

 [sketch - 3.2 variable circleXspeed](https://editor.p5js.org/jht1493/sketches/TAV5p1sMW)